6.1 Duty to conduct Section 47 (s47) Enquiries

 - The strategy meeting which instigates the s47 enquiry must take place within three days of child protection concerns being identified (for exceptions see Section 6.8) ;

-- The core assessment must be completed within 35 working days from the completion of the initial assessment;
+- The assessment must be completed within 45 working days from the point of referral;

 - The maximum period from the strategy meeting / discussion (at which the S47 enquiries were initiated) to the date of the initial child protection conference is 15 working days.

-- All requests for an extention to a child protection investigation should be approved by a senior manager within Children's Social Care.
+- All requests for an extension to a child protection investigation should be approved by a senior manager within Children's Social Care.

 A full written record must be completed by each agency involved in a s47 enquiry, using the required agency proformas, authorised and dated by the staff.